 The annual Steam School at Heritage Park will be held May 20-21, 2023.
 Heritage Park’s Steam Engineer School is held to help promote and encourage the hobby of steam engineering.
 Two levels of classes are provided, a Beginners class and an Advanced class.

 The Advanced Class is for those students who have prior operator experience and have already attended a steam school somewhere and would like to get into more detailed aspects of boiler work and engine maintenance.
-Topics and hands-on experience include boiler testing calculations, safety valve sizing, in depth engine timing, injector internal operation, horsepower calculations, tube installation and removal, steam gauge calibration, and bearing babbitting,
+Topics and hands-on experience include boiler testing calculations, safety valve sizing, in depth engine timing, injector internal operation, horsepower calculations, and tube installation and removal.
+The topics covered in detail in the Advanced class change each year.
+Materials are provided for all topics listed.
+Demonstration are also changed each year. for 2023 the following demonstrations are planned.

 As part of the course, all attendees will help prepare one or more steam traction engines for steam up.
 This will include washing the boiler, visually inspecting the boiler, ultrasonically testing the boiler, installing hand hole plates, checking for leaks as the boiler is filled with water, cleaning the flues, and lubricating the engine and drive train.
 Students, under the supervision of experienced engineers, will steam-up one or more steam traction engines.
 They will have hands-on experience operating the steam traction engine including proper firing techniques, ways to check boiler water level, starting and stopping the injector and/or pump, starting and stopping the engine, maneuver the engine through a prearranged course and help trouble shoot problems.